Medical Uses of Cannabis

 Applying under the tongue (sublingually)

 Placing cannabis oil or tincture under the tongue allows for quick absorption into the bloodstream through the sublingual gland.
-This method provides a faster onset than edibles, usually within 15 to 30 minutes,offers a discreet and controlled dosage and tends to provide longer-lasting relief when compared to inhalation
+One of the benefits of medical cannabis oil use is that it provides a fast onset, usually within 15 to 30 minutes, offers a discreet and controlled dosage and tends to provide longer-lasting relief when compared to inhalation.

 Topical Application